Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Case Studies

 Recovery plots in \cref{fig:porosity_recovery} again show that low-budget ABI struggles to recover the ground truth parameter, particularly near domain boundaries.
 SABI also produces poor estimates and, moreover, fails to capture uncertainty in the inferred parameter posteriors.
 This overconfidence results in miscalibrated posteriors, confirmed by the two corresponding ECDF difference plots in \cref{fig:porosity_ecdf}.

 In contrast, UA-SABI performs comparably to full-budget ABI while accounting for the additional uncertainty introduced by using a surrogate to generate training data.
 According to the ECDF difference plots, it produces a well-calibrated posterior for porosity.
-Recovery plots between ABI and MCMC for surrogate-based methods and corresponding ECDF difference plots are provided in \cref{app:co2results}.
+Additionally, recovery plots between ABI and MCMC for surrogate-based methods and ECDF difference plots for MCMC-based methods are provided in \cref{app:co2results}.
+Despite the model’s discontinuities and the resulting surrogate misspecification, our method successfully quantifies and propagates surrogate uncertainty to the parameter posterior.